-The free 24/7 hotline operated by medical experts in Arizona aims to help provide reliable opioid-related information and resources.
+The free, 24/7 hotline aims to provide reliable opioid-related information and resources to providers and the general public residing in Arizona.
 The one-of-a-kind resource is called the "The Arizona Opioid Assistance and Referral Line."
-It was created by the Arizona Department of Health Services and Arizona's Poison and Drug Information Centers.
-"We are here to answer questions—anything related to opioids—we are here to help out," Steve Dudley, PharmD, clinical toxicologist at the Arizona Poison and Drug Information Center said.
+Created by the Arizona Department of Health Services as part of Governor Ducey's OPIOID EPIDEMIC ACT legislation, the call center is run by Arizona's Poison and Drug Information Center housed in the UA College of Pharmacy in Tucson and the Banner Poison and Drug Information Center in Phoenix.

-So far, the hotline is connecting Arizona health care providers with experts, a combination of physicians, pharmacists and genetic counselors, at poison control centers in Tucson and Phoenix.
-It is also providing tips such as safe prescribing limits, identifying dangerous drug combinations, and chronic pain treatment options.
-"It always comes down to their professional judgment, but sometimes they want to know if something is correct and that's what we are here for," Dr. Dudley added.
+So far, the hotline is connecting Arizona health care providers and the public with experts, a combination of physicians, pharmacists and genetic counselors.
+It is also providing tips such as safe prescribing limits, identifying dangerous drug combinations, and sharing chronic pain treatment options.
+All calls into the center are confidential and callers remain anonymous.
+"It always comes down to professional judgment, but sometimes callers want to know if something is correct or signs of concerning behavior related to opioid misuse and that's what we are here for," Dr. Dudley added.
 The hotline can also give doctors information on caring for patients who are suffering from an opioid-use disorder.

-In the past weeks, calls have been pouring in from physicians, but poison center officials want everyone to know that the line is open to the public.
+Since the hotline's launch in late March this year, calls have been pouring in from physicians, but poison center officials want everyone to know that the line is open to the public.
 "I think it will really open up doors and get resources out there that would have gone unnoticed," Dr. Dudley concluded.